kmagai/hatebu-menu/README.md

 # hatebu-menu
-get hatena bookmark's hot-entries on your menu bar
+hatena bookmark's hot-entries on your menu bar